saulpierotti/markdown_notebook/ADS.md

 $$G'=(V',E') \mbox{ is a connected component } \iff \mbox{ for } x \in V' \begin{cases} \exists \ x \leadsto y \ \forall \ y \in V' \\  \nexists \ x \leadsto z \ \forall \ z \in V-V'  \end{cases}$$
 * Disjoint sets can be used for determining the connected components in an undirected grpah $G=(V,E)$
 	* When the graph $G$ is static, I can quickly determine the connected components with a series of depth-first searches
-	* When the graph is dynamic (edges are added and removed over time), disjoint sets are more efficient in maintaining the connected components as the graph is modified
+	* When the graph is dynamic (edges are added and removed over time), disjoint-sets are more efficient in maintaining the connected components as the graph is modified
 		* When an edge is added I can just join the respective sets
-* We can define some operations based on disjoint sets to work on connected components
+* We can define some operations based on disjoint-sets to work on connected components
 	* CONNECTED-COMPONENTS($G$) computes what are the connected components
 	* SAME-COMPONENTS($u,v$) returns TRUE if $u$ and $v$ belong to the same component